layershift/enscale-docs/pages/06.deployments/02.deploy-from-archive/docs.10.md

 visible: true
 ---

 Uploading all your files via FTP can be a tedious process, especially if you have lots of tiny files.
 With Enscale we made things easy for you, you can deploy directly from an archive.
-The below method will work for archives up to 150MB, for larger archives, please see [here](/deployments/deploying-archives-150mb).
+The below method will work for archives up to 150MB, for larger archives, please see [the over 150MB deployment article](/deployments/deploying-archives-150mb).

 ##### Step 1
 **Enter** your environment.